alG-N/FumoBOT/README.md

 # FumoBOT – Complete Overview & Tutorial

 FumoBOT is a versatile, feature-rich Discord bot designed to enhance your server experience with fun, economy systems, customization, utilities, and more.
-This document merges the bot’s feature overview and tutorial commands into one complete reference.
+This document merges both the feature overview and tutorial commands into one unified reference.

 ---

 ## 🌟 Features

 ### 🎉 Fun Commands
-Enjoy memes, games, and interactive entertainment commands that keep your server active and lively.
+Memes, games, and interactive features to keep your server active.

 ### 💰 Economy System
-A full virtual economy featuring:
+A deep virtual economy featuring:
 - Coins & gems
-- Jobs
-- Shops
+- Shops, jobs, quests
+- Collectible fumos & pets
+- Crates, eggs, and gachas
 - Leaderboards
-- Quests
-- Collectible fumos, pets, crates, eggs, and more

 ### ⚙️ Custom Features
-Flexible modules, customizable server settings, moderation utilities, and special integrations.
+Custom settings, modular design, moderation options, and flexible utilities.

 ### 🌀 Hybrid Design
-All-in-one: fun, economy, utility, customization.
-Updated frequently based on community feedback.
+Fun + utility + economy combined in one bot.
+Regularly updated.

 ---

 ## 🚀 Getting Started

-1. **Invite FumoBOT** to your server using the official link.
+1. Invite FumoBOT using the official link.
-2. **Configure settings** using the bot setup commands or configuration panel.
+2. Configure the bot through settings or commands.
-3. Type **`.help`** to explore commands.
+3. Type `.help` for all commands.
-4. Join the community Discord for support and updates.
+4. Join the community server for updates & support.

 ---

 # 📚 Command Categories

-Below is the full list of FumoBOT commands, organized into categories.

 ---